-A risk of power shortage occurs when forecasts show that a subsystem is no longer capable of maintaining the demand for a manual active reserve which can be activated within 15 minutes, for the planning period.
+A risk of power shortage occurs when a forecast suggests that a subsystem can no longer maintain the demand for a manual active reserve which can be activated within 15 minutes.

-Scaling means restricting changes in the trading capacity (NTC) between two Elspot areas from one hour to the next.
+Scaling means restricting changes in the trading capacity (NTC) between two bidding areas from one hour to the next.